elmomoilanen/Simple-neural-network/README.md

 poetry install
 ```

 In-project virtual environment setup is controlled by *poetry.toml*.
-Default dependencies are not enough e.g. to run the unit tests as the library pytest is required for that and it is only included in the optional `dev` dependency group which can be installed by adding `--with dev` to the above installation command.
+Default dependencies are not enough to run the unit tests as the pytest library is required for that and it is only included in the optional `dev` dependency group which can be installed by adding `--with dev` to the above installation command.

 For the plotting to work correctly it might be required to set the backend for Matplotlib.
 One way to do this is to set the MPLBACKEND environment variable (overrides any matplotlibrc configuration) for the current shell.